shuvangkardas/blog/_posts/2025-06-21-Python-Object-Oriented-Programming-Basic-Notes.md

 When I first learned Python, the biggest mental block I had was understanding classes.
 Why use them at all when functions just work?
 But then I realized...
 OOP wasn’t about writing more code—it was about writing maintainable code.

 In most of the languages, we designed our program around functions.
 This is called procedure-oriented programming.
-In object oriented way, data and functionality(method) are wrapped together inside a class.
-A class creates new data type and instances of the class are objects.
-Using class we can create as many objects just like other variables.
+In object oriented way, data and functionality(method) are wrapped together inside a class. **A class creates new data type and instances of the class are objects**.
+Understanding this line is important.
+Consider Class as a design of house.
+When we build house using the design, we call it object/instance.
+That means we can create as many houses (objects) we want based on the design (class).
+Every house might have different number of windows, rooms etc.

+Therefore,  class we can create as many objects just like other variables.
 For all objects of the a particular class, only data might be different.

 There are four fundamental concept in object oriented programming.
 1. Abstraction
 2. Encapsulation
 3. Inheritance